Regional Knowledge Sharing Meeting: Greater Horn of Africa

 RKSM in the Horn

-The RKSM brought humanitarian and development practitioners together to identify collective ways to mitigate the food security challenges affecting the Greater Horn of Africa and identify varying roles played by different types of actors in responding to the crisis.
-The event captured and shared knowledge around promising practices, entry points, tools and mechanisms, and opportunities and constraints to pursuing HDP coherence.
-In the spirit of HDP coherence, the event also offered opportunities for organizations operating in the region, including local partners, to forge and strengthen relationships with one another.
+The RKSM captured and shared knowledge around promising practices, entry points, tools and mechanisms, and opportunities and constraints to pursuing HDP coherence.
+In the spirit of HDP coherence.
+It also offered opportunities for organizations operating in the region, including local partners, to forge and strengthen relationships with one another.
+The RKSM offered a mix of plenary and small group sessions, as well as opportunities for discussion and action planning by country.
+Interactive sessions ran under five themes:

 • Joint Planning: Practical ways to join up humanitarian, peace, and development program design and planning at a field level;